tiprankstipranks

 PCT may be negatively impacted by volatility in the political and economic environment, which could have an adverse impact on PCT's business, financial condition, results of operations and prospects.

 Trade, monetary and fiscal policies, and political and economic conditions may substantially change, and credit markets may experience periods of constriction and variability.
 These conditions may impact PCT's business.
-Further, rising or prolonged high inflation may negatively impact PCT's business and raise its costs, specifically with respect to the construction of the Augusta Facility and other future purification and Feed PreP facilities.
+Further, rising or prolonged high inflation may negatively impact PCT's business and raise its costs, specifically with respect to the construction of the Planned Facilities and other future Purification and Feed PreP facilities.
 In the case of sustained inflation, it could become increasingly difficult to effectively mitigate the increases to PCT's costs.
 If PCT is unable to take actions to effectively mitigate the effect of the resulting higher costs, PCT's business, financial condition, results of operations and prospects could be adversely impacted.
-Although the Federal Reserve began to reduce interest rates in late 2024, they continue to remain higher than pre-pandemic levels.
+Although the Federal Reserve began to reduce interest rates in late 2024 through 2025, they continue to remain higher than pre-pandemic levels.
 The Federal Reserve may continue to hold them at their currently high rates longer than expected.
-Higher interest rates, coupled with reduced government spending and volatility in financial markets may increase economic uncertainty and affect PCT's offtake partners, feedstock suppliers and potential customers.
-Similarly, the ongoing military conflict between Russia and Ukraine and the conflict in the Middle East has created extreme volatility in the global capital markets and could have further global economic consequences, including disruptions of the global supply chain and energy markets.
+Higher interest rates, coupled with reduced government spending and volatility in financial markets, may increase economic uncertainty and affect PCT's offtake partners, feedstock suppliers and potential customers.
+Similarly, the ongoing military conflict between Russia and Ukraine and the current instability in the Middle East has created volatility in various markets and could have further global economic consequences, including disruptions of the global supply chain, increased costs and energy markets.
 Furthermore, actual events involving limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions, transactional counterparties or other companies in the financial services industry or the financial services industry generally, or concerns or rumors about any events of these kinds or other similar risks, have in the past and may in the future lead to market-wide liquidity concerns.
 Any such volatility, disruptions or market-wide liquidity concerns may adversely affect PCT's business or the third parties on whom it relies.
-If the equity and credit markets deteriorate, including as a result of political or economic unrest or war, it may make necessary debt or equity financing, such as the financing necessary to fully fund the construction of the Augusta Facility, future purification facilities and currently contemplated and future Feed PreP facilities and otherwise finance PCT's expansion, more difficult to obtain in a timely manner or on favorable terms, more costly or more dilutive.
+If the equity and credit markets deteriorate, including as a result of political or economic unrest or war, it may make necessary debt or equity financing, such as the financing necessary to fully fund the construction of the Planned Facilities, future Purification facilities and currently contemplated and future Feed PreP facilities and otherwise finance PCT's expansion, more difficult to obtain in a timely manner or on favorable terms, more costly or more dilutive.
 Increased or sustained inflation can adversely affect PCT by increasing its costs, including labor and employee benefit costs.
 In addition, higher or sustained inflation, macro turmoil, uncertainty and market-wide liquidity concerns could also adversely affect PCT's offtake partners, feedstock suppliers and potential customers, which could have an adverse impact on PCT's business, financial condition, results of operations and prospects.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.